In Procurify, user access is handled in this way:

 For instructions on how to configure permissions, review the Managing User Roles and Permissions article.
-If you're on either the Voyager or Enterprise pricing plan, you can also enable granular permissions.
+You can also enable granular permissions.

 Locations will activate individual user permissions based off of the different locations set up in your Procurify domain.
 If you've given someone Approval permissions, but only want them approving in one location, only activate that permission for the one location.